oryanmoshe/debezium-timestamp-converter/README.md

 "timestampConverter.format.time": "HH:mm:ss.SSS",
 "timestampConverter.format.date": "YYYY-MM-dd",
 "timestampConverter.format.datetime": "YYYY-MM-dd'T'HH:mm:ss.SSS'Z'",
+"timestampConverter.format.datetimetz": "YYYY-MM-dd'T'HH:mm:ss.SSS'Z'",
 "timestampConverter.debug": "false",
 "timestampConverter.format.timezone": "UTC",
 "timestampConverter.convert.mode": "generic"
 ```

-The ```timestampConverter.format.timezone``` parameter can be used to convert the representation of
+The parameter ``timestampConverter.format.timezone`` can be used to convert the representation of
 timestamp with time zones.
+In this case, care must be taken if you want to format the converted
+``timestamptz`` value to preserve the offset specification. ``timestampConverter.format.datetime``
+is used for ``timestamp`` datatype conversion as well, and since this type doesn't support
+offset in its pattern representation this would fail if someone converts both datatypes within
+the same configuration.
+To solve this, specify the ```timestampConverter.format.datetimetz``` with the
+pattern for ```timestamptz``` values additionally and leave the ```timestampConverter.format.datetime```
+for ```timestamp``` alone.

 The Timestamp Converter plugin supports two conversion modes: a ```generic``` conversion mode which tries to support
 a wide range of temporal input formats, and a ```postgresql``` conversion mode.
 The latter is dedicated to PostgreSQL